London Postgraduate School of Surgery

 Who is the head?

-Disclaimer The views expressed in these clips are individual perspectives and were correct at the time of filming.
+Disclaimer: The views expressed in these clips are individual perspectives and were correct at the time of filming.
 They should be understood as personal opinions.
 All information regarding the recruitment process and trainee pathway were correct at the time of filming.
-The Deanery either owns all images included or has been kindly granted permission for use.
+Shared Services either owns all images included or has been kindly granted permission for use.

 Professor Nigel Standfield is head of the London Postgraduate School of Surgery and is also Professor of Vascular Surgery and Surgical Education at Imperial College Healthcare NHS Trust.